First, import the necessary modules and functions

 INFO:nimare.utils:Shared path detected: '/home/jovyan/outputs/neurosynth_dataset_maps/'

-Multilevel kernel density analysis
+Multilevel kernel density analysis¶

 Multilevel kernel density analysis (MKDA) [Wager et al., 2007] is a kernel-based method that convolves each peak from each study with a binary sphere of a set radius.
 These peak-specific binary maps are then combined into study-specific maps by taking the maximum value for each voxel.
 Study-specific maps are then averaged across the meta-analytic sample.
 This averaging is generally weighted by studies’ sample sizes, although other covariates may be included, such as weights based on the type of inference (random or fixed effects) employed in the study’s analysis.
 An arbitrary threshold is generally employed to zero-out voxels with very low values, and then a Monte Carlo procedure is used to assess statistical significance, either at the voxel or cluster level.

-In NiMARE, the MKDA meta-analyses can be performed with the MKDADensity class.
-This class, like most other CBMA classes in NiMARE, accepts a null_method parameter, which determines how voxel-wise (uncorrected) statistical significance is calculated.
+This class, like most other CBMA classes in NiMARE, accepts a null_method

 On CBMA “null methods”

-The null_method parameter allows two options: “approximate” or “montecarlo.”
 The “approximate” option builds a histogram-based null distribution of summary-statistic values, which can then be used to determine the associated p-value for observed summary-statistic values (i.e., the values in the meta-analytic map).
-The “montecarlo” option builds a null distribution of summary-statistic values by randomly shuffling the coordinates the Dataset many times, and computing the summary-statistic values for each permutation.
-In general, the “montecarlo” method is slightly more accurate when there are enough permutations, while the “approximate” method is much faster.

 Warning

-Fitting the CBMA Estimator to a Dataset will produce p-value, z-statistic, and summary-statistic maps, but these are not corrected for multiple comparisons.
+will produce p-value, z-statistic, and summary-statistic maps, but these are not corrected for multiple comparisons.

-When performing a meta-analysis with the goal of statistical inference, you will want to perform multiple comparisons correction with NiMARE’s Corrector classes.
-Please see the multiple comparisons correction chapter for more information.
+When performing a meta-analysis with the goal of statistical inference, you will want to perform multiple comparisons correction with NiMARE’s Corrector

 Here we perform an MKDADensity meta-analysis on one of the Sleuth-based Datasets.
 We will use the “approximate” null method for speed.